Compare Current 30-Year Mortgage Rates in February 2025

 Are 30-year fixed mortgage rates going down?

-Mortgage rates are expected to hold steady or trend slightly downward through the end of 2024.
-30-year mortgage rates climbed steadily through all of October and most of November, finally stabilizing around the Thanksgiving holiday.
-Interest rates have landed near where they were nine months ago, and the mortgage rates forecast doesn’t expect rates or home prices to fall in early 2025.
+Mortgage rates are expected to hold steady into February.
+Unfortunately, the mortgage rates forecast doesn’t expect rates or home prices to fall in early 2025.

-While current 30-year mortgage rates aren’t exceptionally high from a historical perspective, they can be hard to deal with — especially when combined with a housing market affected by inventory shortages, high home prices and lower affordability.
+30-year mortgage rates crossed the 7% threshold for the first time in over seven months last week.
+These higher rates combined with housing inventory shortages and lower affordability make it more difficult for potential homebuyers to invest in a new home.
 It’s always important to make sure you compare rate offers from multiple lenders to get the best deal on your home purchase.

 Monthly 30-year mortgage rate trends